 Backups & Transferring Data Between Sites¶

-The following instructions describe how to back up and restore an islandora site.
+The following instructions describe how to back up and restore an Islandora site.
 This is also used to transfer data between a development and production site, or to sync a staging site with a production site.

 Before attempting the following commands, you should familiarize yourself with running commands inside a container and with docker compose cp